tokenika/tokenika.github.io/steem/IntroducingEOSFactory1.0.md

 #### 2. Support for user-defined workspaces

-We are introducing a clear separation between EOSFactory infrastructure (including its demo examples and smart-contract templates) and a dedicated user-defined workspace, where user-created smart-contracts and unit tests can be safely stored.
+We are introducing clear separation between EOSFactory infrastructure (including its demo examples and smart-contract templates) and dedicated user-defined workspace, where user-created smart-contracts and unit tests can be safely stored.

 #### 3. Support for debugging

 Smart-contracts can never be properly debugged (as you cannot pause the blockchain easily), but we've come up with a good work-around for tracking a smart-contract’s execution.
-What you can do with EOSFactory is put in your C++ code special logger clauses (e.g. `logger_info("user: ", name{user});`) which will produce output to the console giving you the exact location of its origin, including the C++ file name and line number.
+What you can do with EOSFactory is put in your C++ code special logger clauses (e.g. `logger_info("user: ", name{user});`) which will produce output to the console giving you the exact location of its origin, including the C++ method name, file name and line number.

 #### 4. Preliminary code verification